Sarbupri: Indonesian National Revolution

 Sarbupri was founded in February 1947.
 Sarbupri initially worked only in the Republican-held areas.
 Its activities at this point were not so much union organizing at estates, as the organization was more involved in building workers' militias to fight the Dutch forces.
 Most of organizing of workers at the estates was likely limited to preparing the labourers for scorched earth tactics in case of a Dutch advance.

-The Sarbupri chairman Maruto Darusman was killed in the midst of the 1948 Madiun revolt.
+The Sarbupri chairman Maruto Darusman was killed in the midst of the 1948 Madiun Affair.

 Strikes of 1950 & 1953

 In the early 1950s Sarbupri was the sole estate workers trade union of national importance in the country.
 A massive strike was organized by Sarbupri August–September 1950, bringing the vast majority of private estates to a halt.
 As a result of the strike, the government intervened and instituted a minimum wage for estate labour (significantly higher than previous average wages).
 The strike constituted the first major victory of SOBSI.
 A second major strike was organized in September 1953, forcing the government to implement a 30% wage increase for estate workers.

 Sarbupri campaigned actively against the use of temporary labour at estates.
 At times the union called for increased government control to prevent the use of temporary labour, at times Sarbupri called for total abolition of the temporary labour system.